 Chinese Egg Tarts (Hong Kong Style)

-Egg tart or egg custard tart (called dan tat in Cantonese) is a type of pastry commonly found in England, Portugal, Hong Kong and many south east Asian countries.
+Chinese Egg tarts or egg custard tarts (called dan tat in Cantonese) are a type of pastry.
+Commonly found in England, Portugal, Hong Kong and many south east Asian countries.
 It has an external pastry crust with wobbly egg custard filling and baked.
-Egg tart is the much loved dim sum dessert not only in Hong Kong but is consumed in Chinese restaurants all over the world.
+Likewise, Chinese egg tart is the much loved Cantonese dim sum dessert.
+Besides, they consume these tarts not only in Hong Kong but in Chinese restaurants all over the world.
 Yum cha will not be complete without having a nice warm egg tart at the end of the meal.

 Gluten Free Chinese Egg Tarts

-There are two main types of pastry crust for egg tarts, the short crust pastry or puff pastry, customarily made with lard instead of butter or shortening.
-Both types of pastries are filled with egg custard that has more eggs and less cream than the English custard tarts.
-For my gluten free recipe, I adapted the short crust pastry version made with gluten free all-purpose baking flour, gluten free corn (maize) flour, xanthan gum, egg, icing sugar, salt and all vegan non-dairy buttery spread (Nuttelex Buttery).
-Then the tart shells are filled with egg custard made from eggs, rice milk, vanilla extract and caster sugar.
-These egg tarts are not only gluten free, they are also vegetarian,dairy free, soy free and nut free.
+There are two main types of pastry crust for egg tarts.
+Namely, the short crust pastry or puff pastry, customarily made with lard instead of butter or shortening.
+Likewise, they fill both types of pastries with egg custard.
+Made with more eggs and less cream than the English custard tarts.
+For my gluten free Chinese egg tarts recipe.
+I adapted the short crust pastry version made with gluten free all-purpose baking flour and corn starch.
+Plus xanthan gum, egg, icing sugar, salt and vegan butter.
+Then they fill the tart shells with egg custard made from eggs, rice milk, vanilla extract and caster sugar.
+Moreover, they are not only gluten free but also vegetarian, low carb, dairy free, soy free and nut free.

-The egg tarts originated from Guangzhou in the 1920s in the Guangzhou province of China.
-It was introduced into Hong Kong during the 1940s.
-Egg tart is an adaptation of the English custard pie, it is a fusion of Cantonese and British cuisines.
-There are 3 basic types of egg tarts, the Hong Kong style egg tarts, Portuguese egg tarts (Pastel de nata) and coconut tarts.
-Nowadays, egg tarts come in many varieties, including chocolate tarts, ginger flavoured egg, honey eggs, green tea (matcha powder) flavoured tarts and many more.
+The Chinese egg tarts originated from Guangzhou in the 1920s in the Guangzhou province of China.
+Besides, they introduced Chinese egg tarts into Hong Kong during the 1940s.
+Besides, egg tart is an adaptation of the English custard pie, it is a fusion of Cantonese and British cuisines.
+Moreover, there are 3 basic types of egg tarts.
+Specifically, the Hong Kong style egg tarts, Portuguese egg tarts (Pastel de nata) and coconut tarts.
+Nowadays, egg tarts come in many varieties.
+Including chocolate tarts, ginger flavoured egg, honey eggs, green tea (matcha powder) flavoured tarts and many more.

 Chinese Egg Tarts (Hong Kong Style)

-Pastry commonly found in England, Portugal, Hong Kong and many south east Asian countries.
-It has an external pastry crust with wobbly egg custard filling and baked.
-Egg tart is the much loved dim sum dessert not only in Hong Kong but is consumed in Chinese restaurants all over the world.
+Egg tart has an external pastry crust with wobbly egg custard filling and baked.
+It is a much loved Cantonese dim sum dessert not only in Hong Kong but is consumed in Chinese restaurants all over the world.

 Cuisine: Asian Desserts, Chinese